The Collaborative Divorce Process

 To Learn More, Contact Lackey Law Firm, P.C.

-To find out if this process is right for you, call the firm’s main office in Austin or the firm’s Fredericksburg location at 888-705-0307.
-You may also schedule a consultation by completing the online contact form.
+To find out if this process is right for you, call our firm today at 888-705-0307 and schedule a consultation at our locations throughout Texas.* You may also get in touch by completing an online contact form.

 *Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.